Rossman360/journal/readme.md

 had it before lest it roll down the driveway.
 I made coffee, laid in bed, ate some ramen and then wrote in my journal.

+. . .

+Dulci picked me up and we went downtown to the Lazoom room for a private tour hosted by Scott with Two Ts.
+They did not want to go to Highland, so we did a very roundabout tour of downtown, went to New Belgium and then Wedge where we were joined by Jillian and her boyfriend, who bought me a second beer.
+I announced I was going to be a silly goose after the tour was done and went to Brew Pump where I ran into Lucy.
+We ate some food and then went to our separate homes.
+I was worried about being a drunk idiot so I went straight to bed.

+	-X.XIII-

+I woke around 1130, snuck out of the house and walked to BattleCat, where I saw Bridget Kearney.
+I could barely get any words out, but of course mentioned Scott.
+Once my heart stopped racing, I walked to Wall Street where Alex was playing some lovely music.
+I then went into Asheville Club, had a Guinness, walked to my bank and back to the club for a shot of espresso and another Guinness.
+I walked to Grey Eagle for a pee break and decided to have a beer outside just in case circumstance would lead to Bridget wanting to talk a little more.
+I guess that was a bit weird.
+I went down to Olde London Road, ordered a smash burger from Grant with fries, ate it, walked up the hill to Urban Orchard and sat next to Allison for a drink.
+Jaqueline was bartending.
+We watched a bit of The Craft.

+I walked to Fleetwood's where the bands were loading in and stayed there for probably six hours.
+I saw four bands, made some new friends, hung with Juan and Devin and drank probably six more Guinness.
+I walked to Country Club after that for two more beers where I had a slightly aggro hangout with George, Amy, Tawny, and the guy with the little dog on the rope.
+I asked Tawny for a ride home and she scoffed at me, so I walked home in the rain, watched a few  music videos including the HGTR Audiotree and went to sleep.

+	-X.XIV-

+I woke feeling unwell and made some ramen.
+I laid around looking at my phone and drinking juice until 3PM when I made coffee and wrote in my journal.